Weekend Teacher Training & Consenses Workshop

-Only 20 Spots Available
+Only 10 Spots Left

-- The Curriculum Book with lesson plans, teaching scripts and worksheets AND
+- The Curriculum Book with lesson plans, teaching scripts and worksheets

 "The Consenses curriculum is itself as beautifully constructed as a work of art..."